untra/naivetable/README.md

 _Open / Close :_ The rendering and behavior of NaiveTable columns can be extended, and the code is open source.

-_Liskov Substitution:_ By rendering arbitrary `DataObjects`, and accepting anonymous functions to return their JSX.Elements allow for "subtype" correctness.
+_Liskov Substitution:_ By rendering arbitrary `DataObjects`, and accepting anonymous functions to return their `JSX.Elements` allow for "subtype" correctness.

-_Interface Segregation:_ Inputs to the function are minimized to tolerate a bare-minimum, and accept more features as desired.
+_Interface Segregation:_ Inputs to the function are minimized to tolerate a bare-minimum, and accept only more features as desired.

 _Dependency Inversion:_ Concrete details such as `data` and `headers` are input into higher-level abstractions.